fbpx

-So summer is ending and school is approaching.
-Being prepared can help make sure that the first day back is fun and stress-free, both for you and you and your little one.
+So, summer is ending, and school is approaching.
+Being prepared can help ensure that the first day back is fun and stress-free, both for you and your little one.
 Here are fifteen ways you can be sure you’re ready.

 1. Buy a cool backpack

-It may sound silly, but allowing your child to pick out a backpack they like can help ignite an excitement for the upcoming school year.
-Make backpack shopping a celebrated, exciting occasion that makes going back to school a fun and positive experience.
+Allowing your child to pick out a backpack they like can help ignite excitement for the upcoming school year.
+Make backpack shopping a celebrated, exciting occasion that makes returning to school a fun and positive experience.

 2. Purchase any school supplies your child needs

-Most schools have a list of all of the items your child will need, so double-check with your child’s new teacher and see what you need to get.
-If there’s no list, go ahead and purchase the staples: pencils, erasers, folders and notebooks.
+Most schools list all the items your child will need, so double-check with your child’s new teacher and see what you need to get.
+If there’s no list, purchase the staples: pencils, erasers, folders, and notebooks.
 Anything else can be purchased as the school year continues.

 3. Update your child’s wardrobe

-Different schools have different dress requirements; be sure you know what your child is required to wear and be sure to stock their closet accordingly.
+Different schools have different dress requirements; be sure you know what your child must wear and stock their closet accordingly.
 For schools that require a uniform, be sure to order their clothing with plenty of time to make alterations if necessary.

 4. Pre-order the books your child will need